tock/book/src/course/thread-net/ipc.md

    notify the client.
 3. Share a buffer to the IPC interface.

-To make your life easier we have implemented this changes in the checkpoint `11_screen_ipc`.
+To make your life easier we have implemented these changes in the checkpoint `10_screen_ipc`.
 If you are interested in seeing what has changed, try

 ```
-$ diff 10_screen_final/main.c 11_screen_ipc/main.c
+$ diff 09_screen_final/main.c 10_screen_ipc/main.c
 ```

 Before proceeding, be sure to build and flash `10_screen_ipc` to your board.